 Come Game Jam with us and make your ideas come to life, and share with your friends!

-By the end of this course, you will have generated a portfolio piece for your future college applications and get feedback on your search.
-If you have a portfolio already, awesome! if you're just getting started and are thinking "OMG where do I even start?" that's ok, we can help get you on the right approach.
+By the end of this course, you will have created a virtual reality game as a portfolio piece for your future college applications and get feedback on your search.
+If you have a portfolio already, awesome! if you're just getting started and are thinking "OMG where do I even start?," that's ok, we can help get you on the right track.
 Whether it's finding opportunities at video game companies that are looking for play-testers or making a series of game prototypes, let's figure it out together!

 This class is meant to be immersive and students will experience:

 - Did you know that Flappy Bird was made in a couple of days?
 There are games that are beautiful, games that are fun, and games that make you want to scream.
 Our job is to enable you to develop your own "Work of Game" and focus on something you would want to play yourself.